-- If the allegations in a formal complaint do not meet the definition under Title IX Sexual Misconduct under this policy, or did not occur within the College's Educational Program or Activity as defined in this policy, the College must dismiss the allegations under these procedures.
+- 1. If the allegations in a formal complaint do not meet the definition under Title IX Sexual Misconduct under this policy, or did not occur within the College's Educational Program or Activity as defined in this policy, the College must dismiss the allegations under these procedures.
 Depending on the reported allegations, the College may review the allegations under Procedures Section III below or other relevant College policies. - 2.
-The College may dismiss a formal complaint of Title IX Sexual Misconduct if the Complainant informs the Title IX Coordinator in writing of their request to withdraw their formal complaint or the allegations against the Respondent.

-- 3. The College may dismiss a formal complaint if the Respondent is no longer enrolled or employed at the College or if specific circumstances exist preventing the College from gathering sufficient information to make a determination.
-The College may pursue remedies under other policies arising out of the facts or circumstances in a Formal Complaint subsequent to this dismissal, provided the remedies are not pursued for the purpose of interfering with any right or privilege under Title IX. - 4.
+The College may dismiss a formal complaint of Title IX Sexual Misconduct if the Complainant informs the Title IX Coordinator in writing of their request to withdraw their formal complaint or the allegations against the Respondent. - 3.
+The College may dismiss a formal complaint if the Respondent is no longer enrolled or employed at the College or if specific circumstances exist preventing the College from gathering sufficient information to make a determination (including a lack of information regarding the identity(ies) of the Complainant and/or Respondent).
+The College may pursue action under other policies arising out of the facts or circumstances in a Formal Complaint subsequent to this dismissal, provided the action is not pursued for the purpose of interfering with any right or privilege under Title IX. - 4.
 The College will inform both the Complainant and Respondent notice of the dismissal and reason for the dismissal in writing. - 5.
-A complainant may appeal the decision to dismiss review of the allegations under these procedures through the process outlined in Procedures Section II.
+A Complainant may appeal the decision to dismiss review of the allegations under these procedures through the process outlined in Procedures Section II.
 K. Appeal Process, below.